How can we help?

 What are restrictive practices?

+Any practice or intervention that has the effect of restricting the rights or freedom of movement of a person with disability.
 In all NDIS funded services, the following practices are considered restrictive:

 Seclusion is the sole confinement of a person with disability in a room or a physical space at any hour of the day or night where voluntary exit is prevented, or not facilitated, or it is implied that voluntary exit is not permitted;